BetaNYC/nyc-open-gov-history/README.md

+This document is helping us create a timeline of open data and open governement events in NYC.

+-=-=- original read me -=-=-
 Presentation and accompanying materials for OSCON 2012 presentation "US Government v.
 Open Source: A History and Lessons Learned", with Gunnar Hellekson (Red Hat) and Karl Fogel (Open Tech Strategies).